A Tudor Christmas. Siobhan Clarke

 On Ernest Shackleton’s third Antarctic expedition in 1914, his ship, the Endurance, was trapped and eventually crushed in the pack ice.
 After camping for five months on the ice, Shackleton’s men rowed to the remote Elephant Island.
 From there, Shackleton sailed for help to South Georgia over 800 miles away.
 Over three months later he returned to rescue the crew of the Endurance.

 Frank Hurley, one of the great photographers of the 20th century, was the expedition’s official photographer.
-His photographs are a visual narrative of an epic journey which capture with great artistry new and amazing landscapes within which a remarkable human drama is played out.
-The aim of the lecture is to capture Hurley’s achievements as a photographer of the Antarctic in the first flush of human contact when it was still essentially terra incognita.
+His photographs are a visual narrative of an epic journey, which capture with great artistry, new and amazing landscapes, within which a remarkable human drama is played out.
+The aim of the lecture is to record Hurley’s achievements as a photographer of the Antarctic in the first flush of human contact when it was still essentially terra incognita.

 View Event →